Edsheebran/gameOfLife/README.md

-# Recrutement project Flashbrand : Game of Life
+# Recrutement project : Game of Life
 This project is a game of life simulator written with __Vue 2__.
-It is a recrutement project for the company __[flashbrand](https://flashbrand.me)__
+It is a test project to learn about Vue.

 ## Project setup
 ```
-yarn install
+npm install
 ```

 ### Compiles and hot-reloads for development
 ```
-yarn serve
+npm run serve
 ```

 ### Compiles and minifies for production
 ```
-yarn build
+npm run build
 ```

 ### Lints and fixes files
 ```
-yarn lint
+npm run lint
 ```

 ### Customize configuration